-Timberline management does not foresee any material permitting or regulatory impediments to BHJV receiving its Hard Rock Operating Permit (HROP) later in 2013 and advancing into commercial gold production shortly thereafter.
+Timberline management does not foresee any material permitting or regulatory impediments to BHJV receiving its Hard Rock Operating Permit (HROP) in early 2014 and advancing into commercial gold production shortly thereafter.
 In late 2012, BHJV received a draft HROP from the Montana Department of Environmental Quality (MDEQ), along with a Compliance Determination setting forth the MDEQ's determination that the completed application for the operating permit complies with the substantive requirements of Montana's Metal Mine Reclamation Act.
 The MDEQ has projected completion of the final HROP before January 30, 2014.

 Meanwhile, the MDEQ continues to process the water discharge permit and the United States Forest Service is coordinating completion of the permit for road use to allow material haulage.
 Completion of these permits is expected prior to receipt of the Final HROP.

 In anticipation of permitting progress, BHJV has initiated contractor selection for development of the site water treatment plant and has advanced plans for additional underground drilling and development towards a bulk sample anticipated to begin upon receipt of the HROP.
 The Company has completed more than 4,500 feet of underground development and completed construction of surface facilities for the project, all of which are located on private lands owned by BHJV.